lowdev/toy-exchange/README.md

 ## About

-This project help me to understand different techniques such as
+This project help me to practise different techniques such as
 - Architecture hexagonal / onion architecture
 - DDD
 - Event sourcing